Arakiss/sigil/README.md

 ## Runtime Detection

-Sigil automatically detects and adapts to:
+Vestig automatically detects and adapts to:

 - **Node.js** - Full features with AsyncLocalStorage
 - **Bun** - Full features with AsyncLocalStorage